rajen-shres/cobalt/docs/utilities_overview.rst

      - name_match_htmx.html

 System_number_search returns the member_match template if it finds a match or sends an error itself.

+With HTMX avoid adding Javascript dynamically over HTMX as it can be problematic.
+Here we use static Javascript functions which are loaded with the main page.

 Generic User Search - Old.
 Do Not Use
 -------------------------------------